sqlraft/hctree/doc/hctree/replication.md

 The custom validation hook may be used for two purposes:

-  1. On leader nodes, as an efficient way to obtain the 4 values that must be propagated to follower nodes for each transaction, and
+  1. As an efficient way to obtain the 4 values that must be propagated to follower nodes for each transaction, and

   2. To perform custom validation.
 An example of custom validation that might be required in a leader-follower system is that some transactions may require that they be propagated to follower nodes before they can be committed.

-The custom validation hook is invoked for both transactions performed using the ordinary SQL interfaces and for transactions written into the database using API function sqlite3\_hct\_journal\_write().
-For the purposes of
-<a href=snapshots>snapshot availability</a>, while the validation hook is
-running for transaction T:
+For the purposes of <a href=snapshots>snapshot availability</a>, while the validation hook is running for transaction T:

   *  The transaction counts as committed in the sense that, assuming all other conditions are met, transactions with CID values greater than